nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 This testing procedure assumes that you are using `nRF Connect for Mobile`_.

 1. Power on your development kit or plug in your dongle.
 #.
-Connect to the device from nRF Connect (the device is advertising as "Nordic_Blinky").
+Connect to the device from nRF Connect (the device is advertising as "Nordic_LBS").
 #.
 Observe that the services of the connected device are shown.
 #.
 In "Nordic LED Button Service", click the :guilabel:`Play` button for the "Button" characteristic.
 #.
 Press **Button 1** either on the dongle or on the development kit.